kentdlee/Pages/index.rst

 	:align: right

 I am an Emeritus Professor at Luther College.
-I now work for Cray HPE in Bloomington, MN as a Sotware Engineer/Architect.
-For items in need of attention related to Luther College and the Computer Science/Data Science departments, please contact the chair of the department, Roman Yasinovskyy (roman@luther.edu).
+I now work for Cray HPE as a Software Engineer/Architect where I work on high performance computing programming environments.

+For items in need of attention related to Luther College and the Computer Science/Data Science departments, please contact the department chair, Roman Yasinovskyy (roman@luther.edu).

 ..
 If you need to see me please consult my `calendar`_ for my office hours.
 If my office hours don't work, then email me with a time that will work but consult my calendar to see when I am free first.
 And, don't hesitate to just stop by.
 I am available most anytime I am not in class between 8:30 and 3:30pm.
 If needed, I am happy to schedule appointments outside my normal office hours.

 | **Kent D. Lee, PhD**
-| **Professor of Computer Science, Emeritus**
+| **Professor Emeritus**
+| **Computer Science**
 | **Luther College**

 .. +--------+---------------------+